ritesh001/Related_to_research/README.md

 i) Available-codes: A few available scripts useful in electronic structure calucaltions (mostly VASP-related).

-ii) My-codes: Scripts developed or modified by me.
+ii) My-codes: Scripts developed or modified by me, intended for general purpose research works.
 Currently they are completely unorganized.
+The description for using each of the scripts are mentioned at the top.

+ii) Paper-codes: Scripts developed or modified by me, intended for specific research works related to a manuscript.
+They are organized according to the research articles.
 The description for using each of the scripts are mentioned at the top.

 iii) Miscellaneous: The scripts contained in this directory are intended for miscellaneous applications.
 Most of the scripts are written by me.